Top 10 Mid-Term Rental Platforms of 2025 (That Are Not Airbnb)

 Landing is a top mid-term platform for digital nomads and seasonal workers.

-What is it?: Formerly known as “Hello Landing”, this platform operates across the USA to offer renters flexible stays, with an emphasis on remote workers.
+What is it?: Landing, formerly known as “Hello Landing”, this platform operates across the USA to offer renters flexible stays, with an emphasis on remote workers.

 Pros: One of Landing’s highlights is its average lease length of 3-to-6 months.
 This is higher than other platforms, which may average out at closer to a month or two.
 This comes with less hassle for property owners as well as a more stable income for longer.
 Landing’s Autopilot program also offers to furnish and fill vacant units with FF&E installation, marketing, and operations are covered at no extra cost.